Orlando Arcia Player Props: Braves vs. Cardinals

-On Monday, Orlando Arcia (on the back of going 0-for-3) and the Atlanta Braves face the St. Louis Cardinals, whose starting pitcher will be Jake Woodford.
-First pitch is at 7:45 PM ET.
+Orlando Arcia -- 1-for-4 with a double in his most recent game -- will be in action for the Atlanta Braves against the St. Louis Cardinals, with Steven Matz on the mound, on April 4 at 7:45 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Nationals.
+In his previous game, he went 1-for-4 with a double against the Cardinals.

 Orlando Arcia Game Info & Props vs. the Cardinals